john-nng/PL_NextVariant/README.md

 ## Next Variant Features

 UC Berkeley Professor Dan Garcia wanted to expand upon PrairieLearn Next Variant features for his classes.
 Mainly to have a "Previous Variant" feature along with the existing "Next Variant" feature.
 As well as having a "Go to Variant:" feature.
 This would allow for better question testing as the user would not need to rely on randomness to get to the desired variant.
+Similar for students, they wouldnt have to rely on randomness to get a different variant of their question.

 These features are not applied to all questions, but there are questions such as QID: addNumbers, where you can test these features.